p2k3m/ResumeForge/docs/ci-cd-iac.md

 ## Operational Guardrails

 * **Observability hooks** – Pipelines publish deployment metadata (commit SHA, artifact version, environment) to CloudWatch Logs and monitoring dashboards to provide traceability for operational responders.
-* **Secrets management** – Sensitive configuration stays in AWS Secrets Manager or SSM Parameter Store.
-The CI/CD system retrieves secrets at deploy time and never commits secrets to the repository.
+* **Secrets management** – Sensitive configuration is supplied through encrypted GitHub repository secrets and injected as environment variables during CI/CD.
+No credentials are committed to the repository.

 ## Local Development Experience